 Positano at Sunset - personal project

 Oil pastel drawing of Positano, Italy.
 A beautiful, cliffside city on the Amalfi coast where I often find myself seeking adventure.
-I developed proposals for merchandise printed with the illustration to open doors for how drawings like this could be commercialized and appeal to a wide audience.
+I created mockups of merchandise with the printed illustration to propose how drawings like this could be commercialized and appeal to a wide audience.

 Design, Theory, & Criticism project